ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 ### Images and Links tab

-**Note:** This tab can be hidden in Article: Options by a user with Admin permissions.
-It lets you display images and links in your articles using standardised layouts.
+**Note:** This tab can be hidden in *Article: Options* by a user with Admin permissions.
+It allows display of images and links in articles using standardised layouts.

 ![Articles edit images and links tab](../../../en/images/articles/articles-edit-images-tab.png "Articles edit images and links tab")